top of page

 • National planning rules mean that onshore wind is effectively banned, so if Wiltshire is to generate significant renewable energy in the next few years it can only come from solar farms.
 Wiltshire is not particularly windy anyway, but does get a good amount of sunshine.

-• Solar farms deliver gains in biodiversity and carbon sequestration by leaving the land under the panels fallow and allowing wildlife to flourish undisturbed.
+• To achieve the UK’s 2035 target of 70 GigaWatts of solar would use less than 0.5% of farmland.
+Solar farms deliver gains in biodiversity and carbon sequestration by leaving the land under the panels fallow and allowing wildlife to flourish undisturbed.

-The three applications are as follows.
+Friends of The Earth has produced a useful and very detailed guide on supporting renewable energy planning applications.
 If you have little time you can just submit a brief comment and select "support" from the menu.
 Ideally the comment should mention material planning considerations and policies, such as:

 Forest Gate website - this application was approved on 9 March 2023 - thank you!